KCnick/devops-test-21/README.md

 ### TODO
 Configure Automation and Orchestation using Jenkins Configure Orchestation using Kubernetes or Mesos

+### Further help
+To get more help on Angular CLI use `ng help` or go check out the [Amgular CLI README] (https://github.com/angular/angular-cli/blob/master/README.md)

 ### Done and Documented by:
 Nixon Chebii